tytydraco/yessleep/out/Josephs_Skin.md

 As fantastic as that sounds, I couldn’t shake the thought.
 It was the only thing that made sense — and as good a reason as any to take off early.
 I waited until he was preoccupied, ‘til I could slip out without being followed.
 Having lost my ride, I walked all the way home; an hour in the snow.

 Before you ask, I can’t do public transit.
-For me, taking the metro alone is even harder staying ‘til the end of a party.
+For me, taking the metro alone is even harder than staying ‘til the end of a party.
+There are too many unknowns.

-The next evening is when my excuses began.
+The next morning, my excuses began.

 *I’m fine.
 Felt sick.*